rapidsai/dask-cuda/docs/source/examples/ucx.rst

 .. note::
     We specify ``UCX_MEMTYPE_REG_WHOLE_ALLOC_TYPES=cuda`` above for optimal performance with InfiniBand, see details `here <https://ucx-py.readthedocs.io/en/latest/configuration.html#ucx-memtype-reg-whole-alloc-types>`_.
 If not using InfiniBand, that option may be omitted.
 In UCX 1.12 and newer, that option is default and may be omitted as well even when using InfiniBand.

-dask-cuda-worker with Manual Configuration
+``dask cuda worker`` with Manual Configuration
 ------------------------------------------

-When using ``dask-cuda-worker`` with UCX communication and manual configuration, the scheduler, workers, and client must all be started manually, each using the same UCX configuration.
+When using ``dask cuda worker`` with UCX communication and manual configuration, the scheduler, workers, and client must all be started manually, each using the same UCX configuration.

 Scheduler
 ^^^^^^^^^

-UCX configuration options will need to be specified for ``dask-scheduler`` as environment variables; see `Dask Configuration -- Environment Variables <https://docs.dask.org/en/latest/configuration.html#environment-variables>`_ for more details on the mapping between environment variables and options.
+UCX configuration options will need to be specified for ``dask scheduler`` as environment variables; see `Dask Configuration -- Environment Variables <https://docs.dask.org/en/latest/configuration.html#environment-variables>`_ for more details on the mapping between environment variables and options.

 To start a Dask scheduler using UCX with all supported transports and an gigabyte RMM pool: